rtCamp/docs.rtcamp.com/rtmedia/upgrading/upgrading-rtmedia-3.7.x-to-3.8/index.markdown

 This upgrade guide applies if you have overridden [rtMedia template files](http://docs.rtcamp.com/rtmedia/developer/themes/templating-system/) or created custom themes or plugins using rtMedia plugin hooks/filters.

 In rtMedia 3.8, we made changes to the following template files.
-Use rtMedia templates from buddypress-media folder and override with your existing templates under theme folder.
+Use rtMedia templates from `buddypress-media` -> `templates` folder and override with your existing templates under theme folder.
 Make sure to cross check and diff the code.

 * /media/album-gallery-item.php
 * /media/album-gallery.php